libopenstorage/stork/README.md

 [![Code Coverage](https://codecov.io/gh/libopenstorage/stork/branch/master/graph/badge.svg)](https://codecov.io/gh/libopenstorage/stork)

 # Stork - Storage Operator Runtime for Kubernetes
 Stork is a Cloud Native storage operator runtime scheduler plugin.
 It translates a scheduler's orchestration decisions into someting that an external cloud native storage solution can act upon.
-By doing so, it extends Kubernetes with more stateful awareness of the underlying storage provider, it's capabilities and state.
+By doing so, it extends Kubernetes with more stateful awareness of the underlying storage provider, its capabilities and state.

 <div style="text-align:center"><img src="images/stork.png" alt="Drawing" style="width: 50px;"/></div>